mcneilllucy/synapsis/README.md

 ### count_foci

-input: crops of dna and foci channels in pachytene phase (from get_pachytene)
+input: crops of SC and foci channels in pachytene phase (from get_pachytene)

 output: number of foci counts of synaptonemal complexes per cell (i.e. channel 1 coincident with channel 2) as a function of genotype.